prcutler/castopod-user-guide/docs/podcast/episodes.md

 !!! note
     Not all podcast players natively support chapters in JSON format.
-More modern players, such as Fountain and Apple podcasts, do support chapters in JSON format.
+More modern players, such as Fountain and Apple Podcasts, do support chapters in JSON format.
 Chapters do not allow you to click to select the chapter in Castopod's embeddable player at this time.

 ## Publish your episode